Reading a dial caliper doesn’t have to be difficult.

 Step 2: Measure your part

 Most dial calipers are capable of taking 4 types of measurements:

-Make sure your not taking measurements cock-eyed.
+Make sure your not taking measurements off angle.
 If you have an angle on your part or your caliper, it can give you false readings.

 With a little practice, it will be easy to get a feel for when your caliper is straight.

 Step 3: Take a reading from the scale